 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 Services that are covered for you What you must pay when you get these services HMO (in-network): POS (out-of-network): Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
 There is no copayment for cardiovascular disease testing that is covered once every 5 years.
-30% for cardiovascular disease testing that is covered once every 5 years.
+50% for cardiovascular disease testing that is covered once every 5 years.
 Deductible does apply.
 Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Human Papillomavirus (HPV) tests (as part of a PAP test) once every 5 years if you are aged 30-65 years and asymptomatic.
 There is no copayment for Medicare-covered preventive Pap and pelvic exams.
-30% for Medicare-covered preventive Pap and pelvic exams.
+50% for Medicare-covered preventive Pap and pelvic exams.
 Deductible does apply.
-Chiropractic services Covered services include: • Medicare-covered services include manual manipulation of the spine to correct subluxation.
-Office visits and x-rays related to a Medicare-covered service are not covered. \$20 for each Medicare-covered service.
-30% for each Medicare-covered service.
+Chiropractic services Medicare-covered services include manual manipulation of the spine to correct subluxation.
+Office visits and x-rays related to a Medicare-covered service are not covered.
+Non-Medicare covered routine visits can be used for conditions including, but not limited to, back pain, neck pain and headaches. \$20 for each Medicare-covered service. \$20 for each non-Medicare covered routine visit, up to 12 each year. \$35 for non-Medicare covered x-ray services performed once per year by a chiropractor (you would pay this in addition to your visit).
+50% for each Medicare-covered service.
+Non-Medicare covered routine visits and x-rays performed by a chiropractor are not covered out-of-network.
 Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
 Services that are covered for you What you must pay when you get these services HMO (in-network): POS (out-of-network): Note: A screening can become diagnostic in the same visit and when this happens you will pay a cost share for those services.
 This is explained at the end of this benefit.
-For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy For people who are ages 50-85, have no symptoms and are at an average risk of developing colorectal cancer, we cover: • Cologuard® - a non-invasive colon cancer at-home test every 3 years.
-There is no copayment for a Medicare-covered colorectal cancer screening exam.
-30% for a Medicare-covered colorectal cancer screening exam.
+For people 50 and older, the following are covered: There is no copayment for a Medicare-covered colorectal cancer screening exam.
+50% for a Medicare- covered colorectal cancer screening exam.
 Deductible does apply.
+Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy For people who are ages 50-85, have no symptoms and are at an average risk of developing colorectal cancer, we cover: • Cologuard® - a non-invasive colon cancer at-home test every 3 years.